 Guide

-Condo fee vs HOA fee explained: when the terms mean the same monthly dues, and when they do not.
+Condo fee vs HOA fee explained: when hoa fees vs condo fees mean the same monthly dues, and when the terms refer to different charges.

 Buyers search for condo fee vs HOA fee because listings use both terms.
 In most condominiums they refer to the same monthly association payment.